Thriving communities

 - Land use

-New district hospital construction underway – supporting three KMAD health centres
+Construction of district hospital underway – supporting three KMAD health centres

 Three water supply systemsconstructed or upgraded – KMAD has drilled over 30 boreholes since 2004

-Primary education programmeto enhance literacy and numeracy skills – KMAD partnered with Mozambican NGO F&H
+Primary education programmeto enhance literacy and numeracy skills funded, partnering with Mozambican educational specialists

 Sustainable Development Goals